Search by category, archive or keyword

 “Family intervention, however, is a necessary condition for the complete recovery of the alcoholic and his family.
 The family system is a more powerful force than the addiction itself and has great potential for overcoming or sustaining the alcoholism.”

-This quote from M. A. Walsh Eells’ 1986 scholarly article “Interventions with Alcoholics and Their Families,” originally printed in The Nursing Clinics of North America, exemplifies exactly how powerful the family system is in alcoholism and, by extension, drug addiction.
+This quotation from M. A. Walsh Eells’ 1986 scholarly article “Interventions with Alcoholics and Their Families,” (The Nursing Clinics of North America), captures exactly how powerful the family system is in cases of alcoholism and, by extension, drug addiction.

 “A family system is a more powerful force than the addiction itself.”
 That’s huge.
 That means the family has the power to help their loved one overcome addiction, but also the power to help their loved one be comfortable in getting drunk (or high).

 Codependency and Addiction

 Relegating one’s own wants, needs and limits to serve another, hoping for acceptance, approval or to feel good about oneself is the hallmark of codependency.

 Codependency creates a dysfunctional relationship, especially as it relates to addiction, because one person ends up supporting the other person’s bad behavior, underachievement and addiction(s).